Quantum Multi-Solution Bernoulli Search with Applications to Bitcoin's Post-Quantum Security: Introduction

 From Table~\ref{table_comp} we highlight two main aspects.
-First, noting that the probability that at least one honest party finds a \pow{} in a round is $f = npq$, the current post-quantum honest majority condition can be expressed as $Q \lessapprox n\cdot q \cdot p^{1/2} \cdot O(1)$, meaning that each quantum query is worth $p^{-1/2}$ classical queries.
+First, noting that the probability that at least one honest party generates a \pow{} in a round is $f = npq$, (we emphasize that $p$ is much smaller than the honest hashing power, implying that $f = npq < 1$), the current post-quantum honest majority condition can be expressed as $Q \lessapprox n\cdot q \cdot p^{1/2} \cdot O(1)$, meaning that each quantum query is worth $p^{-1/2}$ classical queries.
 Second, the number of rounds for safe settlement is (up to a constant) the same as in the classical case.